amaurigmartins/LineCableLab/README.md

 ### Acknowledgements

-The OHLToolbox has been actively maintained and improved by Theofilos Papadopoulos (thpapa@gmail.com), Andreas Chrysochos (anchryso@gmail.com) and Amauri Martins-Britto (amaurigmartins@gmail.com).
+The OHLToolbox has been actively maintained and improved by [Theofilos Papadopoulos](mailto:thpapa@gmail.com), [Andreas Chrysochos](mailto:anchryso@gmail.com)   and [Amauri Martins-Britto](mailto:amaurigmartins@gmail.com).
 The authors acknowledge and wish to thank for the efforts of the external contributors, namely: Caio Moraes (implemented the original bundle reduction codes) and Jaimis Leon (provided invaluable insights that enabled us to troubleshoot the VF solution when building the PCH file).

 ### Important information